Congratulations. You have just discovered the secret message.

 Please send your answer to Old Pink, care of the Funny Farm, Chalfont.

-Hopefully these reviews will offer very short, though helpful pro/con reviews for those trying to make their mind up about this game.
+Hopefully these reviews will offer potential players short and helpful pro/con reviews for those trying to make their mind up about playing or purchasing this game.